Hiroreco/enreco-archive/recap-data/texts/letters/to-gonathon.md

 I was fond of you if that's any consolation.

-I really did think you I have quite the pure and gentle heart.
+I really did think you have quite the pure and gentle heart.

 I think you need to find yourself first before starting anything with anyone.